-West Bengal: BJP MP Saumitra Khan’s wife joins Trinamool Congress, says she ‘wants respect’
+West Bengal: As wife joins Trinamool Congress, BJP MP Saumitra Khan says he will file for divorce

 Asked about the reaction of her husband, she said it was up to him to decide his future course of action.
 “I hope he would realise one day...Who knows he might be back in the TMC one day,” the newly inducted leader of the Bengal’s ruling party said.

-Reports, however, said that Saumitra Khan has decided to file for a divorce with Sujata Khan.
+Khan broke down during the media briefing.
+He said “politics had ended his marriage”, according to NDTV.
+“I will now work harder for the BJP,” he added.

+Khan said his wife owed her popularity to the BJP and to him.
+“You have come this far as you had chanted Jai Shree Ram, chanted in favour of [Narendra] Modi ji, as you were the wife of Saumitra Khan,” he said.
+“Please refrain from using ‘Khan’ surname hereafter; please don’t refer to yourself as Saumitra Khan’s wife.
+I am giving you all the freedom to chart your own political destiny.
+But please don’t forget you are siding with those who had attacked your parents’ residence in 2019 after I joined the BJP.”

-Sujata Khan also made a veiled reference to former Trinamool Congress leader Suvendu Adhikari, saying she was “not an opportunist like others”, reported The Indian Express.
+Meanwhile, Sujata Khan after joining the party also made a veiled reference to former Trinamool Congress leader Suvendu Adhikari, saying she was “not an opportunist like others”, reported The Indian Express.
 She further criticised BJP’s intra-party organisational strategy and said that they had “failed to find a face in Bengal”.

 “I was with the BJP when it was zero and gifted them a difficult seat like Bishnupur,” she added.
 “Now, the same party is giving importance to corrupt leaders rejected by the TMC, and those who have fought for the party in difficult times have been sidelined.”